-Spurred on by Daring Fireball’s John Gruber, I sorted through Macworld.com’s web statistics to gauge what the upgrade path of Macworld readers might be.
+Daring Fireball’s John Gruber, I sorted through Macworld.com’s web statistics to gauge what the upgrade path of Macworld readers might be.
 As you might expect, Macworld users have been quite quick to upgrade–Snow Leopard users already make up the majority of Mac visits to Macworld.com.

 The shape of Macworld’s chart is almost identical to that of Gruber’s, though users of Gruber’s site are a little bit more likely to run Snow Leopard than Macworld readers.
 Not surprising, really, given that Macworld draws a bit more of a mainstream audience than Gruber’s blog.

 There are other sources to look at for upgrade data, of course.
 Clint Ecker of Ars Technica

 pointed out on Twitter that a majority of Ars users